 Rhino Records / Via media.giphy.com

 The gif above says it all.
 One of the easiest and best ways to improve gut health is with fiber!
 You know that’s our favorite tip.
 However, it can be difficult to get enough fiber in your daily diet.
 (FYI: theDietary Guidelines for Americans recommends women eat at least 25 grams of fiber each day and 38 grams per day for men!)

 Enter: your new BFF (best fiber forever), Bonny.
-Bonny is the best natural, plant-based fiber powder supplement you need to reach your daily fiber goals.
-Bonny is delicious, easily combines with cool water and helps keep you regular.
+Bonny is the best all-natural, plant-based, science-backed fiber powder supplement you need to reach your daily fiber goals.
+Bonny is delicious, easily combines with 8 ounces of cool water and, helps keep you regular.